rstrudel/pyjob/README.md

 `--show`: print a template and configuration file without submitting the jobs.<br/>

-## 5. Distributed jobs
+## 5. Distributed training

-You may want to run distributed jobs on a cluster, including jobs running in parallel over different nodes.
+You may want to run distributed training over multiples nodes on a cluster.
 If you are using [PyTorch](https://pytorch.org/) distributed library, the distributed processes can be initialized using a file with:
 ```
 dist.init_process_group(
     backend,